olets/git-replay/README.md

 You can manage the file from the command line with `git replay add` and `git replay delete`.
 Editing the file directly may be an even better experience.

+The configuration file takes top-level objects with keys `rebase`, `rebase-onto`, and `stage`.
+There can be multiple of each and they can be in any order, but _actions will always be run in the following order_:

+1. All `rebase`s, in the order they appear in the configuration file
+1. All `rebase-onto`s, in the order they appear in the configuration file
+1. All `stage`s, in the order they appear in the configuration file

 ### Rebases

 To automate